BooksterTeam/Bookster2/README.md

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).

+A simple instruction for installation can be found in the following blog article [http://trustmeiaman.engineer/2016/06/15/week-2-10-installation/](Installation)

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: